SouthGreenPlatform/trainings/_pages/hpc/hpcAdvancedPractice.md

 ###  Practice 6 : Use your own Singularity container  with sbatch

 - On the cluster, create a modulefile to use bwa-0.7.17.simg as a module
--
-- Create your shell script to reproduce the bwa analysis with sbatch with the following slurm option:

- {% highlight bash %} #SBATCH -p short {% endhighlight %}

-Create your own repository on the scratch of the node (i-Trop cluster)

-Transfer the data into it (i-Trop cluster)

-Use your brand new modulefile to load bwa-0.7.17

-Perform the analysis

-Retrieve your results in your /home/login
+- Copy your script made in practice3 and modify it to use your singularity modulefile of bwa-0.7.17